NATO expects Turkey not to hold up Finland, Sweden membership

 He singled out Sweden in particular, saying the Kurdish militant group the PKK, banned as terrorists by the United States and EU, had held meetings in Stockholm over the weekend.

-Nevertheless, he said Turkey did not oppose the alliance's policy of being open to all European nations who wish to apply.
+Nevertheless, he said Turkey did not oppose the alliance's policy of being open to all European countries who wish to apply.

 Any decision on NATO enlargement requires approval by all 30 allies and their parliaments.
 Ankara, a NATO member for 70 years, will be under immense pressure to yield, NATO diplomats said, because the alliance considers that the accession of Finland and Sweden would hugely strengthen it in the Baltic Sea.